DIY laundry detergent

 The DIY Powder Laundry Soap I'm sharing today is a pretty concentrated recipe.

-For a regular size load, I will use 1 TBSP for extra-large loads or dirty clothes I will use 2 TBSP.
+For a regular load of laundry, I will use 1 TBSP for extra-large loads.
+For dirty clothes, I will use 2 TBSP.
+To much detergent can leave a residue in your washer.

 For my husband's really really dirty farm clothes I will go up to 3 TBSP per load.

-This recipe makes a large batch.
+This recipe makes a large batch which is perfect for a large family.
 It will make up to 165 – 2 TBSP wash loads.
 Making each wash about .12 cents.

 This recipe is a very low suds recipe so it works great for top loading and HE washers.

-I used it for years in a top load washer with great results and for the last year, I have used it in a top load HE washer with no problems.
-Also, my sister in law has a HE front load and she has used my recipe for 5 yrs with no issues.
+I used it for years in a top load washer with great results.
+For the two years, I have used it in top loader High-efficiency washing machines with no problems.
+Also, my sister-in-law has a HE washer front load.
+She has used my recipe for 5 yrs with no issues.

 What I love about the recipe is how simple it is to make.